soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. gcloud pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1
 4. gsutil pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1

+### 14.6

+At what levels of the resource hierarchy can a shared VPC be created?

+1. Folders and resources
+2. Organizations and project
+3. Organizations and folders
+4. Folders and subnets

+### 14.17

+You are using Cloud Console to create a VM that you want to exist in a custom subnet you just created.
+What section of the Create Instance form would you use to specify the custom subnet?

+1. Networking tab of the Management, Security, Disks, Networking, Sole Tenancy section
+2. Management tab of the Management, Security, Disks, Networking, Sole Tenancy section
+3. Sole Tenancy tab of Management, Security, Disks, Networking, Sole Tenancy
+4. Sole Tenancy tab of Management, Security, Disks, Networking

+### 14.13

+You are using gcloud to create a firewall rule.
+Which parameter would you use to specify the subnet it should apply to?

+1. ––subnet
+2. ––network
+3. ––destination
+4. ––source-ranges

+### 14.17

+You are using Cloud Console to create a VPN.
+You want to configure the GCP end of the VPN.
+What section of the Create VPN form would you use?

+1. Tunnels
+2. Routing Options
+3. Google Compute Engine VPN
+4. IKE Version

+### 14.19

+When you create a cloud router, what kind of unique identifier do you need to assign for the BGP protocol?

+1. IP address
+2. ASN
+3. Dynamic load routing ID
+4. None of the above

+### 15.1

+What record type is used to specify the IPv4 address of a domain?

+1. AAAA
+2. A
+3. NS
+4. SOA

+### 15.3

+What do the TTL parameters specify in a DNS record?

+1. Time a record can exist in a cache before it should be queried again
+2. Time a client has to respond to a request for DNS information
+3. Time allowed to create a CNAME record
+4. Time before a human has to manually verify the information in the DNS record

+### 15.6

+Which load balancers provide global load balancing?

+1. HTTP(S) only
+2. SSL Proxy and TCP Proxy only
+3. HTTP(S), SSL Proxy, and TCP Proxy
+4. Internal TCP/UDP, HTTP(S), SSL Proxy, and TCP Proxy

+### 15.15

+You have created a subnet called sn1 using 192.168.0.0 with 65,534 addresses.
+You realize that you will not need that many addresses, and you’d like to reduce that number to 254.
+Which of the following commands would you use?

+1. gcloud compute networks subnets expand-ip-range sn1 --prefix-length=24
+2. gcloud compute networks subnets expand-ip-range sn1 --prefix-length=-8
+3. gcloud compute networks subnets expand-ip-range sn1 --size=256
+4. There is no command to reduce the number of IP addresses available.

+### 15.16

+You have created a subnet called sn1 using 192.168.0.0.
+You want it to have 14 addresses.
+What prefix length would you use?

+1. 32
+2. 28
+3. 20
+4. 16

+### 15.17

+You want all your network traffic to route over the Google network and not traverse the public Internet.
+What level of network service should you choose?

+1. Standard
+2. Google-only
+3. Premium
+4. Non-Internet

 ### 16.1

 What are the categories of Cloud Launcher solutions?